milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Limiting our collection of Children's Personal Information to no more than is reasonably necessary to participate in an online activity; and
 Providing parents with access to, and the ability to request changes to or deletion of, Children's Personal Information that we have collected.

-Please note that:
+Note:

 For Adult Members and Educator Members, your first name and the first initial of your last name will be displayed next to any reviews that you post on our Services by default.
 Adult Members have the option to create a username in their Profile to display instead of their real name.
-Teen Members are identified by their username.Your username identifies you on the Services.
+Teen Members are identified by their username.
+Your username identifies you on the Services.
 For instance, YOUR USERNAME IS INCLUDED IN YOUR PROFILE THAT IS VIEWABLE BY OTHER MEMBERS, AND IS DISPLAYED WITH REVIEWS THAT YOU WRITE.
 SINCE THE USERNAME IS VIEWABLE BY OTHERS, WE SUGGEST THAT YOU NOT USE YOUR REAL NAME FOR YOUR USERNAME OR PASSWORD, TO PROTECT YOUR PRIVACY.
 For Adult Members, when you publish reviews on the Services, the ages of your children are displayed on the reviews by default.
 You can choose to make the ages of your children private in your Profile settings.
 For Educator Members, when you publish reviews on the Services, the name and location of your worksite are displayed the reviews by default.
 You can choose to make your worksite information private in your Profile settings.
 If you decide that you no longer want to be a Member, you can delete your account at any time.
 To delete your account, login to your account, visit your Account Settings page, and then click the "Close my Account" link located towards the bottom of the page.
 Once you delete your account, all of your Personal Information stored in your account and Profile on our Services will be removed and any reviews you posted will remain on the Services but the author name will switch to "anonymous" so your name will no longer be connected with your content (unless you have chosen to include your Personal Information in that content itself – in which we recommend you request that we remove all content associated with your account).
 If you wish to delete your reviews you may do so before you delete your account.
 Or, you can contact us at Contact Support and request that we delete your content (including reviews) and account for you.
 If you decide that you would like your posted reviews deleted from our Services, you can do this at any time by logging into your account, viewing the review or comment, and clicking the "delete" button.
 You can also send us an email at Contact Support with your username, date of submitted review or comment, and title of media type that was reviewed.
-Please note that your request or deletion does not ensure complete or comprehensive removal of the content or information, as, for example, some of your content may have been reposted by another user.
-PLEASE NOTE THAT WE ARE NOT RESPONSIBLE FOR THE USE BY OTHERS OF ANY PERSONAL INFORMATION YOU DISCLOSE IN YOUR PROFILE OR ON PUBLIC-FACING AREAS OF THE SERVICES.
+Note: that your request or deletion does not ensure complete or comprehensive removal of the content or information, as, for example, some of your content may have been reposted by another user.

+NOTE: THAT WE ARE NOT RESPONSIBLE FOR THE USE BY OTHERS OF ANY PERSONAL INFORMATION YOU DISCLOSE IN YOUR PROFILE OR ON PUBLIC-FACING AREAS OF THE SERVICES.
 In addition to the Personal Information you provide to us while using our Services, we may receive Personal Information from other sources, such as Common Sense events, Common Sense education partners, activity on Common Sense social media platforms, and publicly and commercially available databases.

 B. Collection of Information by Payment Services

 Payment Data and Donation Data is processed directly by our Payment Services via payment service pages that we direct you to, or we incorporate into our Site or Apps.

 When processing payments and donations on our behalf, Payment Services typically act as our ‘processor’ in respect Users’ Payment Data and Donation Data – essentially, this means that they only process your Payment Data and Donation Data for this limited purpose.
-However, Payment Services may also have their own legal and regulatory obligations that might require them to use your Payment Data and Donation Data for their own compliance-related purposes (e.g., security and fraud prevention) – THIS POLICY DOES NOT ADDRESS PAYMENT SERVICES’ PROCESSING OF PAYMENT DATA AND DONATION DATA FOR SUCH INDEPENDENTLY-DETERMINED PURPOSES, WHICH WILL BE SUBJECT TO THAT PAYMENT SERVICE'S PRIVACY POLICY RATHER THAN THIS POLICY.
+However, Payment Services may also have their own legal and regulatory obligations that might require them to use your Payment Data and Donation Data for their own compliance-related purposes, e.g., security and fraud prevention. – THIS POLICY DOES NOT ADDRESS PAYMENT SERVICES’ PROCESSING OF PAYMENT DATA AND DONATION DATA FOR SUCH INDEPENDENTLY-DETERMINED PURPOSES, WHICH WILL BE SUBJECT TO THAT PAYMENT SERVICE'S PRIVACY POLICY RATHER THAN THIS POLICY.

 C. Automatic data collection

 We may automatically log information about you, your computer or mobile device, and your activity over time on our Services, such as:

-Device data, such as your computer’s or mobile device’s operating system type and version, manufacturer and model, browser type, screen resolution, RAM and disk size, CPU usage, device type (e.g., phone, tablet), IP address, unique identifiers, language settings, mobile device carrier, radio/network information (e.g., WiFi, LTE, 3G), and general location information such as city, state or geographic area.
+Device data, such as your computer’s or mobile device’s operating system type and version, manufacturer and model, browser type, screen resolution, RAM and disk size, CPU usage, device type, e.g., phone, tablet, IP address, unique identifiers, language settings, mobile device carrier, radio/network information, e.g., WiFi, LTE, 3G, and general location information such as city, state or geographic area.
 Online activity data, such as pages or screens you viewed, how long you spent on a page or screen, the website you visited before browsing to the Services, navigation paths between pages or screens, information about your activity on a page or screen, access times, and duration of access.

 Some of our automatic data collection is facilitated by cookies and similar technologies.
 For information about our cookies and similar other technologies, what they do, and how to disable the non-necessary ones, please refer to our full Cookie Policy.